vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_cert_reqs.md

 ### Custom Client Certificate <a id="clientcert"></a>

-For the VCH to trust the CA that you use to sign the client certificate, the CA must include the following elements:
+For the VCH to trust the CA that you use to sign the client certificate, the client certificate must include the following elements:

 - The name or address of the system from which the Docker client accesses the server in the subject or subject alternative name.
 This can be an FQDN or a wildcard domain.
 - Key usage in the v3 extensions that match the key usage chosen for the VCH server certificate:
   - `KeyEncipherment`
   - `KeyAgreement`
+  - `clientAuth`

 You cannot download client certificates for VCHs from the vSphere Client. vSphere administrators distribute client certificates directly.

-For information about how to upload custom client certificates during VCH deployment, see the section [Client Certificates](vch_cert_options.md#client) in *Virtual Container Host Certificate Options*.

 ## vSphere Integrated Containers Registry Root CA <a id="registry"></a>